jboysen/laravel-gcc/README.md

     "jboysen/laravel-gcc": "1.*"

-NOTE: *you might get an error like `zendframework/zend-http dev-master requires zendframework/zend-stdlib dev-master -> no matching package found.`, just ignore that and run composer again...*
+NOTE: *if you get this error: `zendframework/zend-http dev-master requires zendframework/zend-stdlib dev-master -> no matching package found.`, you might have got this [error](https://github.com/composer/composer/issues/2218)..*

 ...and add the following to the `providers`-array in your `app/config/app.php`: